ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-iam-vrealize.md

 * VMware Aria Operations™ for Logs (formerly known as VMware vRealize® Log Insight™) - Objects in the VMware platform have been configured to send their logging events to VMware Aria Operations for Logs to enable a centralized log management function.

 The following main principles or requirements for identity and access management to the operational tooling apply:
-* The principle of least privilege to be used so that a user account has assigned only the privileges that are essential to perform the intended function.
+* The principle of least privilege to be used so that a user account is assigned only the privileges that are essential to perform the intended function.
 * SaaS provider operations have full access to the operational tooling.
-* Auditor has read-only access to the operational tooling.
+* `Auditor` has read-only access to the operational tooling.
 * IC4V Active Directory (AD) is used to host accounts and define roles.

 ## Accounts